itskingori/sanaa/docs/index.md

 1. Install application dependencies via `make install` (they'll be placed in `./vendor`).
 Requires [golang/dep][dep] package manager.
 1. Build and install the binary with `make build`.
-1. Run the command e.g. `./sanaa help`.
+1. Run the command e.g. `./sanaa help` as a basic test.

 ### Testing